mrchrisster/pitrex/README.md

+# What is Pitrex #

+The PiTrex cartridge connects a Raspberry Pi Zero with a Vectrex.
+It is a cartridge that allows to run programs and games on the Raspberry Pi which can use the Vectrex as a vector monitor and use the vectrex controller as the input device.

+# Disclaimer #

+Most of this code hosted here is written by Malban and you can find more info [here](http://vide.malban.de)

+# Current Changelog #
+The code and release is based on Malban's June 15, 2021 release.

 # Setting up Pitrex Development environment under WSL #

 Malban works with a VM image to compile Pitrex.
 You can watch his setup tutorial [here](http://vide.malban.de/pitrex/pitrex-baremetal-quick-start-unfinished)